ashesh-0/ashesh.github.io/_pages/anomaly_detectionXray.md

 Training happens in two phases.
 In the first pre-training phase, the network is trained using $$L_{mse} + L_{ss}$$.
 In the second phase, another component $$L_{agg}$$ is added which ensures that clustering of similar training images happens in the embedding space.

 ### Memory Bank
 Embedding of all examples in training data is saved in this array like structure.
-Updation is done by moving averaging.
-This is helpful to get top-k similar embeddings from the training data needed in the $$L_{agg}$$ described next.
+Updation is done in a moving average way.
+This is helpful to get top-k similar embeddings from the training data needed in the $$L_{agg}$$ described in next section.
 <figure class="half">
     <a href="/assets/images/SALAD_4.png"><img src="/assets/images/SALAD_4.png"></a>
     <a href="/assets/images/SALAD_3.png"><img src="/assets/images/SALAD_3.png"></a>